-Dai pai dongs used to be synonymous with good cheap eats in Hong Kong, but the no frills eateries have been an increasingly rare sight on our streets in recent years.
+Visiting a dai pai dong is a quintessential Hong Kong food experience, like going for yum cha or to a cha chaan teng or snacking on street food.
+The traditional open-air restaurants used to also be synonymous with good cheap eats in Hong Kong, but the no-frills eateries have been an increasingly rare sight on our streets in recent years.
 Given that the Food and Environmental Hygiene Department is not renewing any dai pai dong licenses, it’s a decline that seems destined to continue.
 But grandfather laws are keeping them alive, and as long as this generation is passing down their licence to the next we’ll still be able to enjoy a slice of old Hong Kong.
 So in support of good and cheap eating, we’ve compiled this list of the best of the city’s remaining dai pai dongs.
-We’ve loosely used Singapore’s model for rating hawker stalls, assessing hygiene, quality of food and service, as well as atmosphere.

 Food: A Extremely flavourful.
 The salt-and-pepper pork was crisp and juicy, if a little over salted.
 Sing Kee is also famous for its crab and clams, which we didn’t have the stomach to try.